Boeser, Pettersson score 2 each, Canucks beat Kings 4-1 - WHIZ News

 Los Angeles nearly chipped away at the deficit 2:59 into the third when Anze Kopitar rang a shot off the post.
 Demko scrambled in the crease to find the puck with teammates Oliver Ekman-Larsson and J.T.
 Miller also searching in the blue paint.

-Boeser put away his second of the night at 5:07 of the third, batting the rebound of Sheldon Dries’ shot past Quick after the goalie made the stop on the initial shot.
+Boeser put away his second of the night at 5:07 of the third, batting the rebound of Sheldon Dries’ shot out of the air past Quick after the goalie made the stop on the initial shot.

+“I’ve actually been working on tipping pucks a lot after practice so maybe it paid off,” Boeser said.
+“I was just happy to make contact.”

 GONE STREAKING